-The week has offered on Compulsory Self-Selected Assignment, OSO and project writing.
-It has been a marathon of work for most students, interrupted only by a few pleasant moments and an evening outing to Fjerritslev Gymnasium's annual Musical, on Tuesday evening.
-It has been a very peaceful week, where the students have enjoyed themselves and once again it is great to see what happens when about 246 students throw themselves into independent projects alone and in small groups.
-There are always both fast and slow starters, so the tutors have been busy throughout the week coordinating and following up with their group of students.
-In Year 10, the OSO assignment also required students to create a product for their project, targeting their future education and career choices.
+The week has included Compulsory Self-chosen Assignment, OSO and project writing.
+It has been a work marathon for most students, only interrupted by a few moments of cosiness and an evening excursion to Fjerritslev Gymnasium's annual Musical, Tuesday evening.
+It has been a very peaceful week, where the students have enjoyed themselves and again it is fantastic to experience what happens when about 246 students throw themselves into independent projects alone and in smaller groups.
+There are always both fast and slow starters, so the counsellors have throughout the week been busy coordinating and following up on their group of students.
+In the 10th grade, the pupils in the OSO task have also had to create a product for their project, and targeted their future educational and vocational choices.

 The musical at Fjerritslev Gymnasium kept the students busy and we had to hire an extra bus as the turnout was unexpectedly high.
 The performance was an interpretation of The Lion King, so the songs went down well with the group of students who heard it from the cradle.
 It's great to be able to take a large group of pupils out of the house and feel that they are good guests and appreciate a good experience.

 We have also been out of the house on another occasion, as I, along with a colleague and a few former students, have been the fair Education without borders in Odense on Wednesday and Thursday.
 We were together with AFS Interkultur and therefore we had a lot of visitors.
 The theme of the stand was "Education beyond all borders" and we were visited by around 2500 young people and adults at the stand.
-We had made a quiz where the guests could win sweets, fruit or chocolate if they could point out Ranum on a map.
-It was a real challenge and we found the people of Funen to be very locally patriotic.
-There were a lot of afterschools from Funen at the fair and almost all the students we spoke to lived on Funen.
-This was surprising, as almost all students at Ranum Efterskole go to an after-school school far from home and have thus stretched the umbilical cord a bit further.
-The message to the people of Funen must therefore in future be "go over the water - and the Lillebælt bridge is even free and with just 3 hours to Ranum, the parents will also have a little more weekend peace 🙂 We were happy to exhibit on Funen and had to say hello and say that Funen is just as nice as Ranum is nice!
+We had organised a quiz where the guests could win sweets, fruit or chocolate if they could identify Ranum on a map.
+It was a real challenge and we experienced the people from Fyn as very locally patriotic.
+There were many efterskoler from Funen at the fair and almost all the efterskole students we talked to lived on Funen themselves.
+This was surprising, as almost all students at Ranum Efterskole, unlike the Funeners, go on efterskole far from home and have thus stretched the umbilical cord somewhat further.
+The message to the Funeners must therefore in the future be "go across the water - and the Little Belt Bridge is even free and with just 3 hours to Ranum, the parents will also get a little more weekend peace 🙂 We were happy to exhibit on Funen and should say that Funen is as nice as Ranum is nice!

 In the pedagogical case of the repatriated boys, 4 returned on Sunday and the last 4 have been to another interview about the process.
 We experienced again that both time and distance give space for reflection and self-insight.
 The big question kept coming up, how could the boys party on an ordinary Wednesday night, and the answer was uncovered over several conversations: those involved formed a subculture around their night-time community, and when, after the private student party in December, there was alcohol in a room, they besieged the community with it.
 Each of the group reflected on what made them not speak up, and the unequivocal answer was that each was afraid of being socially frozen out by the others.
 This negative group dynamic is not unknown in either adult or teen groups, and the experience that it can be really hard to break away has been one of the boys' realizations.
 This past week we have also been working in the teacher group on the question, can we accommodate the last 4 boys, and as we have come to that conclusion we would like to try.
 So the boys are back at the after school from next week on a "backpack scheme" where they have nothing more with them than they can take the next bus if it doesn't work out.A few are also moving room so the group is physically split up.
 In addition, a number of tasks will be divided up so that they can do something for the community and the school in return for all the negative attention they have demanded.
 We have both the parents' and the boys' word that there will be no more problems.
 Both students and staff are aware that we all have a common task in terms of restoring the community environment and trust in the returnees.